 Instructions

-- Add all spices and ingredients to a medium bowl or mason jar and mix well to combine.
-Store your diy taco seasoning in a small, airtight container in a cool dry place.
+- Combine all of the ingredients in a bowl or mason jar and mix well to combine.
+Store in a small, airtight container in a cool, dry place.
 For best results, use within 6 months.

 Jessica’s Notes